 One major difference between a usufructuary right and the right of residence is that the latter can only be granted to individuals but not to legal entities.

 A lease contract, if entered in the land register, provides a similar legal position to the beneficiary as the aforementioned rights in rem.
 The effect of this entry is that every future owner, in principle, must allow the property to be used in accordance with the lease.

 Every (privately owned) piece of land, including individual condominium units, has its own folio in the land register, where title information (ownership, size and description of the property), easements, usufructs and other servitudes, charges, lien and mortgages, notes (typically public law restrictions) and priority notices (e.g., contractual pre-emption rights and lease agreements) are recorded.

 Title to real estate is transferred to the new owner exclusively by way of entry in the land register.
 The ownership cannot be transferred as long as the purchaser is not entered into the land register.
 The prerequisite for registration is a notarised purchase contract constituting the legal ground for acquisition of ownership or any other rights in rem on real property.
 Only notarised contracts can be entered into the land register.4

 There is a legal presumption that federal land register entries (but not entries in cantonal registries in the few locations where the federal land register is not yet fully introduced) are true and correct.
-Every person that relies on the land register in good faith is, therefore, fully protected.
+Every person who relies on the land register in good faith is therefore fully protected.
 The content of the land register prevails over the factual circumstances as long as good faith is given.
 Furthermore, the land register establishes the presumption that the registered rights exist.
 Therefore, title insurance is neither needed nor known.

 iii Choice of law